-In July 2020, we announced topline results from the SERENITY I and II pivotal trials, which showed that treatment with BXCL501 was well-tolerated and resulted in clinically meaningful reductions in agitation in schizophrenia and bipolar disorder I and II patients.
-In October 2020, we held a pre-New Drug Application ("NDA") meeting with the U.S. Food and Drug Administration ("FDA") to discuss the content and format of our anticipated NDA submission.
-The FDA also agreed to a rolling review of our NDA, allowing us to submit completed sections of the application early.
-In March 2021, we completed the rolling submission of our NDA to the FDA.
-The FDA has a 60- day filing review period to determine whether the NDA is complete and acceptable for filing.
-We plan to submit a Marketing Authorization Application with the European Medicines Agency using SERENITY I and II data for the acute treatment of agitation associated with schizophrenia and bipolar disorders I and II in the second half of 2021.
+In 2020, we announced topline results from the SERENITY I and II pivotal trials, which showed that treatment with BXCL501 was well-tolerated and resulted in clinically meaningful reductions in agitation in schizophrenia and bipolar disorder I and II patients.
+The FDA subsequently agreed to a rolling review of our NDA, allowing us to submit completed sections of the application early.
+In May 2021, we announced that the FDA had notified us that our NDA submission was accepted for filing.
+The FDA assigned a Prescription Drug User Fee Act ("PDUFA") date of January

+5, 2022.
+We also have plans underway for a Marketing Authorization Application ("MAA") with the European Medicines Agency ("EMA") for BXCL501 for the acute treatment of agitation associated with schizophrenia and bipolar disorders I & II in the second half of 2021.